emberjs/website/source/guides/testing/test-helpers.md

-One of the major hurdles to testing web applications is that all javascript code is event driven.
-Event driven code is asynchronous, which means that your code can be executed out of an intended order.
+One of the major hurdles to integration testing a web application is that the browser environment is highly asynchronous.
+This means that the results of certain functions will not be available immediately when the function returns, but instead will be available some time later when the asynchronous code has finished executing.

 Here's a simple example of asynchronicity: A user clicks two buttons, one after the other.
 The buttons load data from two different servers.
 One server takes 1 second to respond, and the other takes 100ms.

-How can you be sure that both servers have returned data before making assertions about your application's state in your tests?
-Simple -- the assertion code (the "tester") needs to wait for the code being tested (the "testee") to return to a synchronized state.
-In the button example above, the system is synchronized when both servers have returned data to your application.
+How can you be sure that both servers have returned data before making assertions about the results of both button clicks?
+Simple -- we need to wait for the asynchronous code to finish executing before we run our assertions.

-Ember's test helpers are wrapped in code that ensures your application is in a synchronized state before your tests make their assertions.
-This removes boilerplate and makes your tests easy to read.
+Thankfully, Ember's test helpers take care of this automatically for you.
+The test helpers are wrapped in code that ensures all previous asynchronous code has finished executing before running your assertions.
+This removes boilerplate and makes your tests easier to read.

 Ember has two types of integration test helpers: **asynchronous** and **synchronous**.

 ### Asynchronous Helpers

-Asynchronous helpers are "aware" of asynchronous behavior within your application, and wait for it to complete before proceeding, making it possible to write deterministic tests.
+Asynchronous helpers are "aware" of asynchronous behavior within your application, and wait for it to complete before proceeding, making it easier to write deterministic tests.

 * `visit(url)`